chunlinxuizz/chunlinxuizz.github.io/_pages/about.md

 [1] **Xu C.**, Xiang Y., Zheng S., Understanding the influence of molecular arrangements on the charge transfer properties at donor-acceptor interface: A computational study of subPC/C70 solar cell.[Journal of Photochemistry and Photobiology A: Chemistry (2020).](https://www.sciencedirect.com/science/article/pii/S101060301931888X)

 ## Hobbies
-When I am not working, I enjoy watching movies, swimming, and playing ball sports.
-I also enjoy writing code, especially when there's no rush.
+I enjoy watching movies, swimming, mountain climbing, and playing ball sports.
+I also enjoy writing codes, especially when there's no rush.